Anyon superconductivity and plateau transitions in doped fractional quantum anomalous Hall insulators

 \emph{Acknowledgements}--- We acknowledge Bert Halperin and Igor Burmistrov for fruitful discussions.
-We are grateful to Senthil Todadri and Darius Zhengyan Shi for informing us about an upcoming manuscript \cite{ShiSenthilCurrent} whose content overlaps with this work and for coordinating submission.
+We are grateful to Senthil Todadri and Darius Zhengyan Shi for informing us about their manuscript~\cite{shi2025anyon} whose content overlaps with this work.
+Since this paper was first posted on arXiv, several related works have appeared \cite{pichler2025microscopic, gonccalves2025spinless,huang2025apparent,guerci2025fractionalization}.
 E.~K. is supported by NSF MRSEC DMR-2308817 through the Center for Dynamics and Control of Materials.
 Z.~H. is supported by a Simons Investigator award, the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440).